Hidden Problems with the Price Formula in Your Buy-Sell Agreement, and Solutions

 The Dismal D’s of Buy-Sell Agreements

-Al StatzWell-written Buy-Sell Agreements enable orderly share transfers upon the occurrence of certain events during the life of a business.
-They also prevent litigation that can quickly create a lose-lose situation for business owners.
-This article presents a list of 27 trigger events and common issues addressed in buy-sell agreements.
-For fun each item on the list begins with “D”.
-Buy-sell issues are unpleasant to think about; which is why owners often put off addressing them and why we call them Dismal D’s.
-However, it’s only good business to have a plan in place that protects company and shareholder interests when these events occur.
-And they will occur.
+Well-written Buy-Sell Agreements (BSA’s) enable orderly share transfers upon the occurrence of certain events during the life of a business.
+Buy-Sell Agreements also prevent litigation that can quickly create a lose-lose situation for business owners.
+This article presents a list of 27 trigger events and common issues to be addressed in Buy-Sell Agreements.
+And, just for fun, each item on the list begins with “D”.

-The Buy-Sell Agreement Dismal D List
+Buy-Sell Agreement Dismal D List

 1. Departure (quits or leaves)